jmasselink/geohackweek/README.md

 # geohackery

-This repository consists of many Jupyter Notebook snippets from [Geohackweek 2016](http://geohackweek.github.io/) and [Earth Engine User Summit 2017](https://events.withgoogle.com/google-earth-engine-user-summit-2017/).
+This repository consists of Jupyter Notebook snippets from [Geohackweek 2016](http://geohackweek.github.io/) and [Earth Engine User Summit 2017](https://events.withgoogle.com/google-earth-engine-user-summit-2017/).

 For using the Earth Engine Python API, the best option currently includes using docker to control the development environment.